Money Back Guarantee (2014 film)

 Money Back Guarantee is a 2014 Indian Hindi language comedy film, directed by Sunil Pal and produced by his wife Sarita Pal.
-This film is the second directorial venture of stand-up comedian Sunil Pal under his production house, Pal Films.
+This film is the second to be directed by the stand-up comedian Sunil Pal under his production house, Pal Films.

 Plot summary

-The film tells the story of a common man, who falls prey to a greedy guru.
+The film tells the story of a common man who falls prey to a greedy guru.
 It revolves around how fake advice is given by spiritual gurus to their followers and how a duped follower takes revenge in his own way.
-The protagonist of the film is a little boy who aspires to be a superstar but whose teacher steals all of his money as a domestic loan and never pays it back.
+The protagonist of the film is a little boy who aspires to be a superstar but his teacher steals all of his money as a domestic loan and never pays it back.